 Whoopi Goldberg is a favorite comedian, actress, and now a co-host of The View.
 She has won a Grammy, an Oscar, a Tony, and an Emmy and has been honored by a star on Hollywood’s Walk of Fame.
 Given that Whoopi can talk to just about anyone and is relatable and fun, she is the best counter-argument to those who worry that homeschooling will affect social skills.

-Serena and Venus Williams are top tennis athletes and are an example of many athletes who were homeschooled.
+Serena and Venus Williams are top tennis athletes and are an example of many homeschooled athletes.
 It is not unusual for Olympians and young professional athletes to learn at home to accommodate their demanding training schedules.
-Fortunately, kids who are homeschooled tend to master their studies faster than kids who go to school.
+Fortunately, homeschooled kids tend to master their studies faster than kids who go to school.

-Christine Aguilera has won many awards and has millions of fans around the world.
+Christine Aguilera has won many awards and has millions of fans worldwide.
 After beginning as a Disney star, she had many hits and was a guest judge on The Voice.
 But, like many celebrity kids, Christine learned at home because a career in show business is not very conducive to classroom learning.